Grow Creator Field Notes

 The tier-one health and fitness guest list (PhDs with media training, MDs with research backgrounds, elite-level coaches) has been hit by every podcast since 2019.
 Tier-two guests — published researchers without big audiences, master-level coaches with quiet credentials, niche specialists (e.g., a sleep cardiologist, a sports dietitian for endurance athletes) — convert at 3-5x the rate and often produce stronger episodes because they haven't told the same story 200 times.

-What's the Shorts and Reels distribution loop?
+What's the Reels and Shorts distribution loop?

 The clips that work in this niche follow a tight pattern: a contrarian or counterintuitive claim in the first 2 seconds, on-screen text that names the topic in 4-7 words, a 25-50 second runtime, and a clear handoff at the end ("full episode in description" works fine — fancy CTAs underperform).